tesera/terraform-modules/docs/Multi Account Setup.md

 1. Services activation can take up to 24h.
 1. `terraform apply` `./master/state`
 1. `terraform apply` `./master/account`
-1. You should of received an `AWS Organizations email verification request`, Click `Verify your email address` in the email.
+1. You should of received an `AWS Organizations email verification request`, Click `Verify your email address` in the email
+1. `terraform apply` `./master/users`
 1. Setup Login Account *
 1. Delete `terraform` User from account
 1. Setup Sub Accounts *